Zia331/Task-List-Kata/README.md

 - Controllers should not know the exact command to create `#new`
 - Avoid breaking encapsulation `#new`
   - i.e. `getProjects()` in _TaskList_, `getTasks` in _Project_ that return the _Task_ and _Project_ directly
   - Now _TaskList_ can only get the information of a _Task_ by calling public methods provided by _Project_, which depend on public methods provided by _Task_ itself.

 ### TO-DO
 - Possible ways for the _TaskListApp_ to depend on fewer entities?
+- AggregateRoot